All Episodes

 I kind of like that.

-It's not like a a hard pushback.
+It's not like a hard pushback.

-It's just telling them, hey, we just spent like a hundred million dollars developing this feature that is primarily useful for Europe and Europeans, and uh you can't have it, it's just not available to you.
+It's just telling them, hey, we just spent like $100 million developing this feature that is primarily useful for Europe and Europeans.

-Now I assume, but I don't know.
+Now, I assume, but I don't know.

-Hmm, yeah, I don't know, but I would assume that if you were an American and you were traveling to Europe, you could get the app in America and it would work in Europe.
+But I would assume that if you were an American and you were traveling to Europe, you could get the app in America and it would work in Europe.

 I don't know about that, but I'm guessing it might.

-And uh I I like I like that little subtle, you know, you don't want to go too hard at governments because they can pay you back in a bad way, but you want to push back.
+And I like that little subtle, you know, you don't want to go too hard at governments because they can pay you back in a bad way.

-I said to myself, oh, oh, oh, oh, oh, okay.
+When I saw the news that he lived with a trans partner, I said to myself, oh, oh, oh, oh, oh, okay.

 I don't think I said it live, but I thought it really hard.

-I didn't realize How bad a person I was that I made this like crazy left field assumption.
+I didn't realize how bad a person I was that I made this like crazy left field assumption.

-You know, it was just sort of a I felt I picked up some kind of pattern in the universe.
+You know, it was just sort of a, I felt I picked up some kind of pattern in the universe.

 No, the shooter was not trans.